 The teaching resources looks at two aspects of Carmarthenshire’s rich heritage:

 - Cultural heritage and the key characters that shaped not only our county, but Wales and the Welsh language.

 - Carmarthenshire’s Built Heritage with its rich tapestry of fascinating buildings ranging from cottages to castles.

 The Heritage for Schools in Rural Carmarthenshire project was led by the Tywi Centre in partnership with Sbectrwm.

-Children will be encouraged to investigate local Welsh characters and important historical events and bring them to life with storytelling and by making short films.
-They will also learn about traditional building methods and materials and how living conditions have changed over time.
+Children were encouraged to investigate local Welsh characters and important historical events and bring them to life with storytelling and by making short films.
+They also learnt about traditional building methods and materials and how living conditions have changed over time.